miroapp/app-examples/examples/github-appcards/README.md

 ### Folder structure

-The strcuture below outlines the most important files in the project used for it's core functionality.
+The structure below outlines the most important files in the project used for its core functionality.

 ```
 .